BDC Hamburger Icon

 Open row

 Goals and dreams have crucial differences.
-Dreams are wishes and fantasies; for example, many of us long to be rich, famous, more successful, happier and healthier.
-In contrast, goals put your dreams on a deadline and require actionable steps toward achievement.
+Dreams are wishes and fantasies; many of us, for example, long to be rich, famous, more successful, happier or healthier.
+Goals, in contrast, put your dreams on a deadline and require actionable steps toward achievement.

 What are SMART goals?

-SMART is an acronym for specific, measurable, attainable, relevant and time-based.
+SMART goals are goals that fit the criteria indicated by the SMART acronym: specific, measurable, attainable, relevant and time-based.
 The SMART goals framework is a way to stay on target and achieve your goals more systematically.

 The process includes the following components: